 - The third line is the average high and low temperature and the chance of precipitation.
 All data is based on the last 15 years.
 I wouldn’t read too much into the precipitation percentages for each day because just one or two additional days of rain in the last 15 years can raise the percentage substantially.
 I included it so you can look at the precipitation trends throughout the month(s) and take it into consideration when deciding when to book your vacation.
 For a broader overview of the month, read the month-by-month overview I linked to above.

 - The fourth line is an estimation of the overall crowd level.
 A “5″ refers to average crowds.
 Numbers above 5 refer to a larger than average overall crowd level and numbers below 5 refer to lower than average overall crowds.
 A day with an overall crowd level of “1″ means that the crowds are expected to be the absolute lowest of the year and a “10″ means crowds are expected to be at their largest of the year.
-In other words, the overall crowd level estimation will give you an idea of how many people are in the entire Disney World complex, including the four major theme parks, water parks, Downtown Disney, golf courses, resorts, etc. Individual theme parks can have smaller or larger crowds than the overall estimation, which is where the theme park recommendations come in.
+In other words, the overall crowd level estimation will give you an idea of how many people are in the four major theme parks.
+Individual theme parks can have smaller or larger crowds than the overall estimation, which is where the theme park recommendations come in.

 - The fifth line shows the theme parks I recommend visiting in green and the theme parks I recommend avoiding in red.
 There is also a | sign that splits up the recommended and not recommended Parks for the color blind or those printing in black and white (the Parks to the left of the | sign are recommended).
 I use the usual abbreviations for the Parks; AK is the Animal Kingdom, EP is Epcot, HS is Hollywood Studios, and MK is the Magic Kingdom.
 In addition to the colors, the Park on the far left is the most recommended Park to visit that day.
 The Park second to the left is the second most recommended and so on.
 For example, if the line reads AK EP | HS MK then the Animal Kingdom is the most recommended and Epcot is the second most recommended.
 On the other side of the | sign, Hollywood Studios is not recommended and the Magic Kingdom is expressly not recommended even more.
 If possible, I would strongly recommend you visit the Park that is most recommended each day.
 Please read below the calendar for an overview of how I’ve selected the recommended Parks and also a day-by-day explanation.